flatpak/flatpak-docs/docs/building-basics.rst

 Building Concepts and Setup
 ===========================

-The :doc:`basic-concepts` and :doc:`first-build` guides have already shown how applications get built as Flatpaks, and have introduced many of the core ideas.
-This page describes some of these ideas and concepts in more detail.
+Flatpak's key elements have already been introduced in :doc:`basic-concepts`, and :doc:`first-build` has shown how applications get built as Flatpaks.
+This page covers these topics in more detail.
 In doing so, it provides guidance on picking a runtime, getting setup to build applications, and when to bundle dependencies yourself.

 Runtimes
 --------